quii/go-http-reference-impl/bdd-draft.md

 ### `getBaseURL(t)`

 An important principle I have for my tests is that they should be self-contained, and set themselves up.
-I do not wish to spin up databases, applications, e.t.c. just to run a test.
+I do not wish to manually spin up databases, applications, e.t.c. just to run a test.

 `getBaseURL` checks the environment for a `BASE_URL` value.
 If it finds one, then we're running it against a deployed environment like production, so from there it can work as usual.